AztecProtocol/engineering-designs/docs/building-in-chunks/circuits.md

 #### Committing to `TxEffects`

-However, we still need a commitment to the contents of a chunk.
-Each `TxEffect` has several fields that are entered into the world state tree (nullifiers, note hashes, etc), so these are committed to as part of the chunk header state reference.
-But the `TxEffect` contains fields that are not committed into world state: logs and l2-to-l1 messages.
-So we still need to commit to them as part of the block hash.
-To do this, we can leverage the blob Poseidon sponge, which hashes all tx effects across a block, and include the start and end state of the sponge in the chunk header.
+However, we still want a chunk header to be a commitment to the _entire_ contents of a chunk.
+Each `TxEffect` has several fields that are entered into the world state tree (nullifiers, note hashes, etc), and these are rightly committed to as part of the chunk header state reference.
+But the `TxEffect` contains fields that (in the above iteration of a chunk header design) are not being committed into world state: logs and l2-to-l1 messages.
+To commit to those fields, we can leverage the blob Poseidon sponge, which hashes all tx effects across a block, and include the start and end state of the sponge in the chunk header.
 This guarantees that the chunkhash is a commitment to all effects in that chunk.

+So we have:
+- L1 -> L2 messages: committed to within the chunk header's state reference.
+    - To prove that a particular L1->L2 message was included (made available) in a particular chunk number, an app can read from the chunk number in which the messages were first inserted.
+    - See the "L1-to-L2 messaging" section below, for how we choose which chunk should contain this data.
+(Spoiler: probably the first chunk of the checkpoint).
+- L2 -> L1 messages:
+    - To prove that a particular L2->L1 message came from a particular chunk number, a circuit would have to reference the start and end sponges that we're proposing would be committed to as part of the chunk header.
+See below for concerns that this isn't very efficient.
+    - We could also feasibly compute a mini `out_hash` for just the chunk, in the base rollup (using poseidon2 instead of sha256), and include that in the chunk header?
+- Logs:
+    - To prove that a particular L2->L1 message came from a particular chunk number, a circuit would have to reference the start and end sponges that we're proposing would be committed to as part of the chunk header.
+See below for concerns that this isn't very efficient.

 ```ts
 class ChunkHeader {